dynamicexpresso/DynamicExpresso/README.md

 - Expressions can be written using a subset of C# syntax (see Syntax section for more information)
 - Support for variables and parameters
 - Can generate .NET delegate from expressions
-- Support for generic and extension methods
 - Full suite of unit tests
 - Good performance compared to other similar projects
+- Partial support for generic, params array and extension methods
 - Small footprint, generated expressions are managed classes, can be unloaded and can be executed in a single appdomain
 - Easy to use and deploy, it is all contained in a single assembly without other external dependencies
 - 100 % managed code written in C# 4.0